Curtin Creek Community Park

 Project Update:

 Due to budget constraints, the project development will occur in stages.
 The first phase of development will include parking, restrooms, inclusive and nature play areas, a picnic shelter, walking trails, viewpoints and a multipurpose synthetic turf field.
 Pickleball and basketball courts may also be included in this first phase.
-Phase two of the project will include a second multi-purpose field and picnic shelter.
-An open house to present this phased approach with residents will be held in winter 2023-2024.
-Open house information will be posted here when available, and mailed to residents near the park property.
+Phase two of the project will include a second multi-purpose field and picnic shelter and additional parking.
+An open house to present this phased approach with residents was held March 6, 2024 at Prairie High School.
+Open house information is posted below.

 Current project schedule: